vojtasvoboda/oc-codelogin-plugin/README.md

     <img src="assets/images/4-create-your-own-design.png" alt="Screenshot of custom designs">
 </p>

+4) At RainLab.User plugin create as many users as you want.
+It's recommanded to use unique password for each user, because first user with matched password will be log!

 ## Events

 List of events provided by plugin:

-- _vojtasvoboda.codelogin.afterlogin_ - event fired after successfull login.
-Inject $user parameter with successfully logged user instance.
+- _vojtasvoboda.codelogin.afterlogin_ - event fired after successfull login. `$user` parameter is injected and contain instance of successfully logged user.

 ## Troubleshooting